 If you are age 65 or over and your spouse is Pre-65 at the time you retire, your spouse can elect to purchase coverage under COBRA to continue to be eligible for the higher medical maximum benefit under the active coverage.
 At the end of the COBRA continuation period, you can add your spouse as a dependent under your Retiree Medical Benefit coverage.
 To make this change you must process a Life Event change within 60 days of the event.
 If you miss the 60-day deadline, you will not be able to make a Life Event change until the next Annual Benefits Enrollment period.
 Contact HR Services to process this change.
+Click on the "Start a Chat" button on the top of this page.

 In the event of your death, if you have Retiree Medical Benefit coverage for yourself and your spouse, the length of time your spouse's coverage will continue depends on your spouse's age at the time of your death.
 If your Company-recognized Domestic Partner is covered under the Retiree Medical Benefit at the time of your death, coverage will continue at no cost for the 90 days immediately following your death.
-At the end of the 90-day period, your Company-recognized Domestic Partner may elect Continuation of Coverage under COBRA for up to 36months.
+At the end of the 90-day period, your Company-recognized Domestic Partner may elect Continuation of Coverage under COBRA for up to 36 months.
 The 90 days of coverage are included in the 36 months.
 Dependent children of your Company-recognized Domestic Partner are eligible for COBRA coverage for up to 36 months but do not receive the 90 days of coverage immediately following your death at no cost.